djmgit/cupcake/README.md

   Hellow world from Cupcake, etc ...
   ```

-  The file content we read goes right after the blank like.
-Also you would not want to miss the blank line after the headers.
+  The file content we read goes right after the blank line.
+Also you would not want to miss that blank line after the headers.
   Without that innocent looking blank line the entire response becomes invalid and no http client will be able to render/show the response.
-- Finally we right back the genearted HTTP response back to the client socket fd and then close the socket.
+- Finally we write the generated HTTP response back to the client socket fd and then close the socket.

-## Things I would like add/improve
+## Things I would like to add/improve

 Right now the project is pretty crude.
 As I mentioned already, ths is not for real world use, its not even close to the full feature suite provided
-by a real world webserver but that was never the intention as well.
+by a real world webserver but that was never the intention anyways.
 Having said that, there is still quite a few ineteresting things that I would like
 to add/fix.
 Hope I will do that if I dont become distracted with something else...

 - Several things are hardcoded right now, for example how long a HTTP path can be or how long the content read should be and lots more.
 Those things       should be dynamic.